CIS opens Eagle Center of Innovation

-Campbellsville Independent Schools will soon open a new innovation center for students to immerse themselves in hands-on, authentic learning.
+Campbellsville Independent Schools has opened a new innovation center for students to immerse themselves in hands-on, authentic learning.

-The Eagle Center of Innovation, also called iEagle, will open in August 2019.
+The Eagle Center of Innovation, also called iEagle, opened in August 2019.

-iEagle is open to students in fourth, fifth, sixth and seventh grades.
+iEagle is open to students in third, fourth, fifth, sixth, seventh and eighth grades.

-Four teachers have been selected to lead classes at iEagle, including lead teacher Hannah Jones and teachers Tracey Rinehart, Katie Campbell and Tyler Hardy.
+Four teachers lead classes at iEagle, including lead teacher Hannah Jones and teachers Tracey Rinehart, Katie Campbell and Tyler Hardy.

-Jones and Rinehart are now third-grade teachers at Campbellsville Elementary School.
+Jones and Rinehart were previously third-grade teachers at Campbellsville Elementary School.

-Campbell is an exceptional child educator at CMS and Hardy teaches English at Campbellsville High School.
+Campbell was an exceptional child educator at CMS and Hardy taught English at Campbellsville High School.

-Campbellsville Independent Schools will soon open a new innovation center for students to immerse themselves in hands-on, authentic learning.
-The Eagle Center of Innovation, also called iEagle, will open in August.
-Four teachers have been selected to lead classes at iEagle, including, from left, lead teacher Hannah Jones and teachers Tracey Rinehart, Katie Campbell and Tyler Hardy.
+Campbellsville Independent Schools has opened a new innovation center for students to immerse themselves in hands-on, authentic learning.
+The Eagle Center of Innovation, also called iEagle, opened in August 2019.
+Four teachers lead classes at iEagle, including, from left, lead teacher Hannah Jones and teachers Tracey Rinehart, Katie Campbell and Tyler Hardy.

 CIS Superintendent Kirby Smith said iEagle was created to provide students with a new way of learning.